 4 Workplace Trends Defining the HR Landscape

-At this year’s SHRM Annual Conference, leading HR expert and author Dan Schawbel discussed workplace trends that are defining the HR landscape, from a blended workforce to the entry of Generation Z into today's corporate environment.
-Here are some of our takeaways from Schawbel’s presentation, plus some strategies for considering how to implement these insights into your own HR initiatives.
+In a speaking engagement with human resource professionals, HR expert and author Dan Schawbel discussed workplace trends that are defining the HR landscape, from a blended workforce to the entry of Generation Z into today's corporate environment.
+Here are some of our takeaways from Schawbel’s presentation, plus some strategies for how to implement these insights into your own HR initiatives.

 Continued Focus on the Candidate and Employee Experience